When Providers Must Follow a Surrogate's Decisions

 A health care provider shall comply with health care decisions made by the patient's surrogate unless those decisions are inconsistent with the patient's health care directive as known to the provider or the provider has transferred responsibility to another provider pursuant to section 36-3205, subsection C, paragraph 1.

-A.R.S. § 36-3204(A)There are two exceptions.
-First, if the surrogate's decision conflicts with what the provider knows to be in the patient's written directive, the provider follows the directive, not the surrogate.
 The patient's own documented wishes take priority.
-Second, if the provider has already transferred care to another provider under the conscience provision in A.R.S.
-36-3205, the original provider is no longer responsible.
+Second, the provider may have already transferred care to another provider.
+This can happen under the conscience rule in A.R.S.
+36-3205.
+As a result, the original provider is no longer responsible.

 Information Sharing With the Surrogate